Ah, social media: that powerful marketing tool for businesses that is so incredibly easy to screw up.

 Do not let your social media accounts be 100% output.

 When people engage with your brand, you need to respond.
 Buyers in general want to know that if they have a question or a problem, they can reach out and get a response.
 People expect you to do it and if you don’t, you’ll lose trust.

-This is often a point of contention with businesses because they feel they should hide or at least not draw attention to negative press about their companies, but nobody is perfect.
-Believe me, responding only to the good comments looks worse than acknowledging the not-so-nice ones and trying to make them right.
+This is often a point of contention with businesses because they feel they should hide from negative press so they don't draw attention to it.
+But believe me, responding only to the good comments looks worse than acknowledging the not-so-nice ones and trying to make them right.